CoryTibbettsDev/.dotfiles/shell/README.md

 # Shell README.ms
 Collection of links and information for the shell scripting in this repo and in general

+All shell scripts in this repo attempt to be POSIX compliant.
+They are tested using dash: the Debian Almquist Shell.
+There may be still be errors or bashisms in them however so be careful.

 # Links

 ## Security